zGaly/swift-quoteoftheday/README.md

 - Get a new quote whenever you want
 - Save your favorite quotes
+- Write personal reflections tied to favorite quotes
-- Switch between light and dark themes
+- View, edit, and delete reflections
+- Group reflections by quote
+- Search reflections by reflection text or quote category
-- Use the hamburger menu for intuitive navigation
+- Use intuitive quote selector UI
+- Light and dark mode support
 - Built with MVVM for clean separation of logic and UI
 - Fetches quotes from a live API (API Ninjas)
+- Local notifications to remind users to reflect

 ## Architecture

-This app uses the MVVM (Model-View-ViewModel) architecture pattern.
+This app uses the MVVM (Model-View-ViewModel) architecture pattern with additional layers for persistent storage and UI logic isolation.

 - **Models**: Represent quote data
 - **Views**: Handle UI presentation